Contents:

 The terms "No Cents" and "With Cents" refer to two varieties of the Liberty Head nickel 1883:

 "No Cents" – 5,479,519 pieces.
-This variety, lacking the word "Cents" on the reverse, which makes it resemble a $5 gold coin.
+This variety, lacking the word "Cents" on the reverse, resembles a $5 gold coin.
 The omission led to confusion and forced the Mint to quickly correct the design for future issues.

 How Much Do 1883 Nickels Cost?